-GS1's advice is to use the ISO/IEC 15416 methodology as a tool to improve overall scanning performance.
-An ISObased verifier is of enormous assistance in diagnosing the problem and providing a standard means of reporting among printing companies and their trading partners.
+GS1's advice is to use these ISO/IEC standards as a tool to improve overall scanning performance.
+An ISO-based verifier is of enormous assistance in diagnosing the problem and providing a standard means of reporting among printing companies and their trading partners.